samarcanda-93/QuantSandbox/README.md

 # QuantSandbox

-A Python-based quantitative trading sandbox for backtesting and analyzing algorithmic trading strategies on cryptocurrency and financial data.
+A comprehensive Python framework for backtesting, optimizing, and analyzing quantitative trading strategies with AI-powered insights and PDF reporting.

 ## Features